JvanKatwijk/qt-dab/README.md

 selectors are grouped.

 Some selectors, buttons and checkboxes are removed, as mentioned the functionality is moved to (mainly using right hand mouse clicks) the main window.
+The remaining selectors are grouped according to the kind of function they represent.

-While the function for must selectors is quite obvious, there are some that need some explanation
+While the function for most selectors is quite obvious, there are some that need some explanation
+ * **qt-audio**, with as default **set** selects the **sound engine**.
+The default setting is "on" indicating that Qt_DAB should try to select Qt libraries of  sound handling.
+If "off" the portaudio library is selected.
+ * **save titles**.
+Some audio services attach to the dynamic label text some more information, information about the interpretation of text fragments.
+If this selector is  **set**, Qt_DAB extracts title information of the songs and stores this information - together with servicename and time - in a file in the directory where Qt_DAB stored all kinds of data, with a filename **DL2_titles.csv**;
- *  **check updates** - when set - checks on program startup for a newer version on the repository;
+ *  **check updates** - when set - checks on program startup for a newer version on of Qt_DAB executables on the repository;
- *  **input dump in xml** -when set - makes that dumps from the input are in so-called "xml" ("uff*) format, where the content is the input as delivered from the inpt device.
+ *  **input dump in xml** - when set - makes that dumps from the input are in so-called "xml" ("uff*) format, where the content is the input as delivered from the inpt device.
 If not set the input dump is in PCM formt.
  * **all tii** - when set - tells the software that - on extracting tii data - the data also should be shown if no transmittername can be found in the database;
  * **save map** - when set - tells the software to save the transitterdata shown on the map to save in a file for use with an external program to re-view the map with the transmitters offline;
+ * **show only audio services**.
+If **set** only audio services are chosen and the names are stored in a database.
+If **unset** only the services found in the currently selected channel are displayed, including data services (see next section on packet services);
- ***load selection** - when set - shows on program start up a small menu, showing options to create a new database next to or instead of the default one.
+ * **load selection** - when set - shows on program start up a small menu, showing options to create a new database next to or instead of the default one.

 Handling packet and background services